-Over the past six years, the National Institutes of Health (NIH) has considered, developed, issued, and begun to implement policies designed to enhance transparency and oversight of the clinical trials it conducts or funds.
+Over the past six years, the NIH has considered, developed, issued, and begun to implement policies designed to enhance transparency and oversight of the clinical trials it conducts or funds.
 These policies addressed two overarching problems:

-- Many investigators who conduct NIH-funded clinical trials fail to publicize their trials’ main results, in a timely manner (e.g. within two years of completion).
+- Many investigators who conduct NIH-funded clinical trials fail to publicize their trials’ main results in a timely manner (e.g., within two years after completion).
 This serious under-reporting problem was first noted in 2012, was confirmed in 2013, and was confirmed again in 2016.
 Furthermore, it appears that the problem is particularly serious for those trials which don’t focus on classic “clinical” endpoints (like death or heart attack).

-In October 2014 NIH issued a definition of clinical trials.
-In November 2014, NIH issued a proposed policy to require registration and reporting in ClinicalTrials.gov of all trials it funds, not just those trials covered under the FDAAA.
-NIH received ~240 comments, comments from individuals, organizations, and societies (including the Federation of American Societies of Experimental Biology which represents over 100,000 basic scientists).
-In September 2016 NIH issued its policy on registration and reporting.
-At the same time, it issued policies to assure, as recommended by the GAO, proper oversight of trials; these policies covered processes affecting applications and training.
+In October 2014, the NIH issued a definition of clinical trials.
+In November 2014, the NIH issued a proposed policy to require registration and reporting in ClinicalTrials.gov of all trials it funds, not just those trials covered under the Food and Drug Administration Amendments Act (FDAAA).
+The NIH received approximately 240 comments from individuals, organizations, and societies (including the Federation of American Societies of Experimental Biology, which represents over 100,000 basic scientists).
+In September 2016, the NIH issued its policy on registration and reporting.
+At the same time, it issued policies to assure—as recommended by the U.S. Government Accountability Office—proper oversight of trials; these policies covered processes affecting applications and training.

 - Specific examples of prospective basic science studies involving human participants that pose the greatest challenges in meeting the registration and results information submission requirements at ClinicalTrials.gov, including specific reasons for these challenges (e.g., specific data elements);

 - Strengths and weaknesses of potential alternative platforms that might function as conduits for timely registration and reporting of prospective basic science studies involving human participants;